Phil's Superpower of Enthusiasm

 (more…)

-• A question that pops up frequently on headphone Subreddits and forums is whether it’s better to take an active, active noise canceling (ANC) headphone like a Sennheiser Momentum 4 and use it wired (losslessly) via the included 3.5 mm analog cable or listen to it via (lossy) Bluetooth.1
+• A question that pops up frequently on headphone Subreddits and forums is whether it’s better to take an active, active noise canceling (ANC) headphone like a Sennheiser Momentum 4 and use it wired (losslessly) via the included 3.5 mm analog cable or listen to it via (lossy) Bluetooth.1 To the point where I wrote a bit about it in my Frequently Asked Questions.

 My answer to this question has always been no, based largely on the assumption that one of two things is happening when you do: